cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Ante-Conditions

-Given that chain `A` has sucessfully sent a packet, the ante-conditions defines what MUST be accomplished before chain `B` can properly receive the IBC v2 packets.

 - Chain `A` MUST have stored the packetCommitment under the keyPrefix registered in the chain `B` channelEnd.
 - TimeoutTimestamp MUST not have elasped yet.
 - PacketReceipt for the specific keyPrefix and sequence MUST be empty (e.g. receivePacket has not been called yet)

 ###### Error-Conditions

-The Error-Conditions defines the set of condition that MUST trigger an error.
-For the `receivePacket` handler we can divide the source of errors in three main categories:

 - Packet Errors: invalid packetCommitment, packetReceipt already exist
 - Invalid timeoutTimestamp